sustech-topology/TopCap/README.md

 #### Deriving phonetic data from natural speech

 Use [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/index.html) (MFA) to align each speech signal into phonetic segments.
 Detailed guidelines of MFA can be found on the [Installation](https://montreal-forced-aligner.readthedocs.io/en/latest/installation.html) page.
-See [Montreal Forced Aligner Tutorial](https://eleanorchodroff.com/tutorial/montreal-forced-aligner.html) for more explanation.
+See [this tutorial](https://eleanorchodroff.com/tutorial/montreal-forced-aligner.html) for more explanation.

 - Download the acoustic model and dictionary.
   ```